Electronic Money: A Significant History

 Further developments in the electronic money lead to PayPal’s model being copied by other providers along with new ideas for securing customer funds using the gold standard or silver, platinum or palladium.
 Still there was flexibility of sending and receiving payments with an email address.
 Virtual currency backed by precious metals can be exchanged for any supported currency but is typically tracked as direct comparison of the price the precious metal is fetching in the international precious metal markets.
 Web money, e-gold and e-Liberty Reserve have become the largest gold backed electronic money providers.

-Virtual wallets of electronic money provided by major corporations such as VeriSign started to become available which was encouraging an immense growth in e-commerce.
-The first years of the new millennium saw the creation a number of cryptographic techniques for the prevention of personal data and strong growth in the use of electronic money as a primary medium for payments and transactions.
+Virtual wallets of electronic money provided by major corporations such as VeriSign and CryptoBuyer started to become available which was encouraging an immense growth in e-commerce.
+The first years of the new millennium saw the creation of a number of cryptographic techniques and blockchain decentralization for the prevention of personal data theft and the use of electronic money as a primary medium for payments and transactions rose in popularity.
 Most banks in the US began offering online banking facilities connected to payment options that allowed utilities and credit cards to be paid using any public computer.

 Private currencies also flourished around the same time, they were originally encouraged by the demand for some form or market place within networked games such as World of War craft and Second Life.
 Private currencies are sometimes redeemable for real world currencies at a fixed rate attached to the dollar or other major currency.
 Since those times, private currencies have developed in many forums and webmaster services as a means of offering advertising among members.
 The most famous of these was Entrecard, it was a service where users visit other blogs and are paid in Entrecard Credits which become redeemable for cash once a reserve level has been completed.